zuplo/docs/docs/articles/monetization-intro.md

 Zuplo uses [Stripe](https://stripe.com) as the billing and payments processor.
 You will need to create a Stripe account to use Zuplo's monetization features.

+Currently, Stripe has limited support for countries and currencies.
+If you are in a country that Stripe does not support, please
+[let us know](https://discord.zuplo.com) and we will work with you to find a solution.